K. M. Cherian (doctor): Business ventures

 Cherian was the Founding Vice President and Director of Madras Medical Mission (MMM), Founding Chairman of Pondicherry Institute of Medical Sciences (PIMS).
 He was the Founder Chairman of Frontier Lifeline Hospital and Frontier Mediville, the first Medical SEZ and Medical Science Park in India.
 His Charitable Trust has built the St.Gregorios Cardio Vascular Centre, at Parumala, in Kerala and his Educational Trust runs the International CBSE School named “The Study – L’ecole Internationale” in Puducherry.

 Dr. K. M. Cherian Institute of Medical Sciences

 Dr. K. M. Cherian Institute of Medical Sciences.

 Cherian and several other investors set up a hospital in Chengannur, Kerala.
 It was inaugurated in March 2021.
 It sits on a 5-acre plot.
 The name of the hospital is Dr. K. M. Cherian institute of medical sciences.

 Biography

 A biography about Cherian titled Hand of God was released in 2015 and was written by Priya M. Menon.
+He released his autobiography on 24 January 2025.